Việt Nam Quốc Dân Đảng: Origins

 French involvement in Vietnam started in the late 18th century when the Catholic priest Pigneau de Behaine assisted Nguyễn Ánh, to found the Nguyễn dynasty by recruiting French volunteers.
 In return, Nguyễn Ánh, better known by his era name Gia Long, allowed Catholic missionaries to operate in Vietnam.
-However, relations became strained under Gia Long's successor Minh Mang as missionaries sought to incite revolts in an attempt to enthrone a Catholic.
+However, relations became strained under Gia Long's successor Minh Mạng as missionaries sought to incite revolts in an attempt to enthrone a Catholic.
 This prompted anti-Christian edicts, and in 1858, a French invasion of Vietnam was mounted, ostensibly to protect Catholicism, but in reality for colonial purposes.
 The French steadily made gains and completed the colonization of Vietnam in 1883.
-Armed revolts against colonial rule occurred regularly, most notably through the Can Vuong movement of the late-1880s.
-In the early-20th century, the 1916 southern revolts and the Thai Nguyen uprising were notable disruptions to the French administration.
+Armed revolts against colonial rule occurred regularly, most notably through the Cần Vương movement of the late-1880s.
+In the early-20th century, the 1916 southern revolts and the Thái Nguyên uprising were notable disruptions to the French administration.

-In late 1925, a small group of young Hanoi-based intellectuals, led by a teacher named Pham Tuan Tai and his brother Pham Tuan Lam, started the Nam Dong Thu Xa (Southeast Asia Publishing House).
-They aimed to promote violent revolution as a means of gaining independence for Vietnam from French colonization, and published books and brochures about Sun Yat-sen and the Chinese Revolution of 1911, as well as opening a free school to teach quoc ngu (Romanised Vietnamese script) to the working class.
-The group soon attracted the support of other progressive young northerners, including students and teachers led by Nguyen Thai Hoc.
+In late 1925, a small group of young Hanoi-based intellectuals, led by a teacher named Phạm Tuấn Tài and his brother Phạm Tuấn Lâm, started the Nam Đồng thư xã (Southeast Asia Publishing House).
+They aimed to promote violent revolution as a means of gaining independence for Vietnam from French colonization, and published books and brochures about Sun Yat-sen and the 1911 Revolution, as well as opening a free school to teach chữ Quốc ngữ (Vietnamese alphabet) to the working class.
+The group soon attracted the support of other progressive young northerners, including students and teachers led by Nguyễn Thái Học.
 Hoc was an alumnus of Hanoi's Commercial School, who had been stripped of a scholarship because of his mediocre academic performance.
 Hoc had previously tried to initiate peaceful reforms by making written submissions to the French authorities, but these were ignored, and his attempt to foster policy change through the publication of a magazine never materialized due to the refusal of a license.